 Balance Board – Balance boards are fun because they are so open-ended.
 Kids can do so much with them from being a surfboard to a slide to a table to a tunnel.
 I think it’s a super versatile gift that would be used FOR YEARS.
 Such a great gift!

 Magnatiles – I don’t know a child that hasn’t enjoyed Magnatiles at some point.
 They aren’t super cheap, but you can start with a small set and add to it.
 Some kids love them at 2, some kids don’t really play with them until closer to 3, but either way, they are a toy staple.
+We actually bought these non-name brand magnet tiles which are about half the cost and so far love them.

 Scooter – I gotta add this to the list after my friend got it for her two-year-old and it was the biggest freaking hit.
+Miles uses it all the time and likes to take it on walks, too.

 Lovevery Play Kit – I can’t have this list without mentioning one of my all-time favorite toddler toy ideas and that’s a Lovevery Play Kit.
 You can gift just one box or even just get a gift card.
 They also have the option to do joint gifts if you want to get it with someone else.
 Either way, gifting a Lovevery Play Kit is a foolproof gift for any age, 0-36 months.
 Read my full review of Lovevery kits here.